-A happy cat-friendly home starts with a happy litter box experience.
-Get it right following these steps, and you’ll be that much closer to happy purry heaven.
+A happy cat-friendly home starts with a comfortable litter box experience.
+Get it right following these steps, and you’ll be closer to happy purry heaven.

-While a cat might, arguably, be man’s actual best friend, the basis of a good human-cat relationship starts in the bathroom.
-The cat’s bathroom, that is.
+While a cat might, arguably, be man’s actual best friend, the basis of an excellent human-cat relationship starts in the bathroom.
+The cat’s bathroom that is.
 Nothing will put as much stress on your relationship as an unfortunate litter box experience.

 In other words, the key to a happy cat and a happy cat owner is proper litter box use and maintenance.
-While getting the perfect litter box and litter will require some testing, you will enjoy your feline friend all the more once you get it right.
+While getting the perfect litter box and litter will require some testing, you will enjoy your feline friend once you get it right.

 Why Proper Litter Box Maintenance Is Important

-Ask anyone, and they will tell you that “cat odour” is high up on the list of “most horrible smells known to mankind.”
-No one wants to live or visit a home that smells of cat urine or faeces.
-It smells bad.
+Ask anyone, and they will tell you that “cat odour” is high on the list of “most horrible smells known to mankind.”
+No one wants to live or visit a home that smells like cat urine or faeces, and it smells bad.
 Bad.

-Felines are quite finicky about their bathrooms.
-They hate stinky, dirty litter boxes and may opt for alternatives when “the need strikes,” looking instead for clean, comfy places like your laundry basket or carpet.
+Felines are pretty finicky about their bathrooms, and they hate stinky, dirty litter boxes and may opt for alternatives when “the need strikes,” looking instead for clean, comfy places like your laundry basket or carpet.

-Proper litter box maintenance habits will keep you from contracting Toxoplasmosis, a disease contracted by humans through contact with contaminated meat or cat feces.
+Proper litter box maintenance habits will keep you from contracting Toxoplasmosis, a disease contracted by humans through contact with contaminated meat or cat faeces.

-Litterbox issues are frustrating for the cat and owner.
-In fact, a significant number of cats returned to shelters end up there because of “house soiling” issues.
+Litterbox issues are frustrating for the cat and owner, and many cats returned to shelters end up there because of “house soiling” issues.
 Give yourself and your cat a fighting chance by maintaining a litter box schedule that works for you both.

 How Many Litter Boxes Do I Need?

-It is recommended that you have one litter box per cat, plus an additional one just in case.
-If you have only one cat, you might get away with just one litter box, but invest in extra litter boxes if you have more than one cat.
+You should have one litter box per cat, plus an additional one just in case.
+If you have only one cat, you might get away with one litter box, but invest in extra litter boxes if you have more than one cat.
 Cats don’t like to share.

-Also, don’t assume cats will have personalized litter boxes; they will use the closest litter box and cleanest.
-Having extra litter boxes will ensure that your cats will find an unoccupied and clean litter box when they need it.
+Also, don’t assume cats have personalized litter boxes; they will use the closest litter box and cleanest.
+Extra litter boxes will ensure that your cats find an unoccupied and clean litter box when needed.

 What Type Of Box Should I Get?

-While automated self-cleaning litter boxes are gaining more momentum, they are by no means the holy grail of litter boxes.
+While automated self-cleaning litter boxes are gaining more momentum, they are not the holy grail of litter boxes.
 Many cats will avoid these boxes because they are noisy.
-Also, you do still have to clean out the self-cleaning litter box regularly.
+Also, you still have to clean out the self-cleaning litter box regularly.

-Covered Litter Boxes seem like a great option; the cover “contains” a lot of the odors while providing a safe and private environment for your cat’s bathroom break.
+Covered Litter Boxes seem like a great option; the cover “contains” many odours while providing a safe and private environment for your cat’s bathroom break.
 However, these might also be its drawbacks.
-Because the odors are more contained, you might be less inclined to clean the little as often as you should.
+Because the smells are more contained, you might be less inclined to clean the little as often as possible.

 Remember that a cat’s sense of smell is 14 times stronger than ours.
 The litter box might smell reasonably clean to you but might stink to high heaven for your furry darling.
 Also, covered litter boxes are more cumbersome to clean, increasing the chances of skipping the cleaning more often.

 A quick stroll down the cat litter aisle will introduce you to the overwhelming array of litter available.
 The number of choices can be overwhelming.
-If you consider that each cat has his or her preferences concerning litter as well, you might feel like pulling out your hair.
+Considering that each cat has his or her preferences concerning litter, you might feel like pulling out your hair.
 The truth is that there is no one-size-fits-all when it comes to litter.

-Cats prefer natural smelling litter.
-While citrus-odour litter might sound tempting to you, cats tend to prefer odorless litter.
+Cats prefer natural-smelling litter.
+While citrus-odour litter might sound tempting to you, cats tend to prefer odourless litter.